abpframework/abp/docs/en/UI/Angular/Modifying-the-Menu.md

 ## How to Patch or Remove a Navigation Element

 The `patch` method of `RoutesService` finds a route by its name and replaces its configuration with the new configuration passed as the second parameter.
 Similarly, `remove` method finds a route and removes it along with its children.
-Also you can use `removeByParams` method to delete the routes with given properties.
+Also you can use `removeByParam` method to delete the routes with given properties.

 ```js
 // this.routes is instance of RoutesService